 In this review we are taking a deep dive into the Omega Seamaster Aqua Terra 150m Co-Axial Master Chronometer 41mm.
 The Aqua Terra line was introduced 20 years ago but recent updates have given it a powerful resurgence.

-The latest version in 41mm features the Caliber 8900 automatic movement with 60-hour power reserve, co-axial escapement, and METAS certification and we are going to look at some of the technical features which make that possible.
+The latest version in 41mm features the Caliber 8900 automatic movement with a 60-hour power reserve, co-axial escapement, and METAS certification and we are going to look at some of the technical features which make that possible.

 Let’s start with the 60-hour power reserve.
 The caliber 8900 has two barrels which makes it possible for the watch to store sufficient power to keep it running for 2½ days.
 Of course, it is great to have a watch that will stay running for a long time, but for me, I don’t mind winding my watch and I’m active enough to keep an automatic watch wound.
 I think the biggest advantage of a longer power reserve is improved timekeeping.
 As the power reserve of a watch winds down the mainspring delivers less torque which can affect the timekeeping, especially at the very end of the power reserve.
 The extended power reserve means it is less likely that you watch runs at low power, even if you take it off for a day.